Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Acknowledgements

 \section{Acknowledgements}

 We thank Lars K\"uhne for useful discussions.
+The second-named author thanks Salim Tayou for a discussion in Cetraro that led to the appendix of this article.

-The first author was supported by the PRIN 2022 project “2022HPSNCR: Semiabelian varieties, Galois representations and related Diophantine problems” and the``National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA INdAM).
+The first-named author was supported by the PRIN 2022 project “2022HPSNCR: Semiabelian varieties, Galois representations and related Diophantine problems” and the ``National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA INdAM).

-This material is based upon work supported by the National Science Foundation under Grant No. DMS--1928930 while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2023 semester.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS--1928930 while the second-named author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2023 semester.

-The second author thanks the DFG for its support (grant no. EXC-2047/1 - 390685813).
+The second-named author thanks the DFG for its support (grant no. EXC-2047/1 - 390685813).

 \framebox[\textwidth]{

 }